 2. Tracking How Users Engage with Forms on Your Website

-3. Tracking Ecommerce Stores in Google Analytics
+3. Tracking Ecommerce Stores Performance in Google Analytics

-Enhanced Ecommerce tracking lets you see shopping behavior, checkout behavior, product lists performance, sales performance, and so much more.
+Ecommerce tracking lets you see shopping behavior, checkout behavior, product performance, sales performance, and so much more.
 The best part is that you can combine this data with your overall website traffic to gather better insights.